Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 North Texas Stats and Trends

-- North Texas has two wins against the spread in five games this season.
+- Thus far this year North Texas has two wins against the spread.

-- The Mean Green have covered the spread twice this season when underdogs by 10.5 points or more (in four chances).
+- The Mean Green have been underdogs by 11 points or more three times this season and covered the spread once.

-- North Texas' games this year have hit the over on one of four set point totals (25%).
+- North Texas' games this year have gone over the point total one time in four opportunities (25%).

-- North Texas is 1-0 against the spread and 1-1 overall when the team puts up more than 22.8 points.
+- North Texas is 1-0 against the spread and 1-1 overall in games when it puts up more than 22.8 points.

-- When North Texas totals more than 388.7 yards, the team is 1-1 against the spread and 1-2 overall.
+- In games that North Texas amasses over 388.7 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Mean Green have nine giveaways this season, while the Thundering Herd have 11 takeaways .
+- The Mean Green have turned the ball over nine times, two fewer times than the Thundering Herd have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.